 - Managing stress: Regular or chronic stress can increase levels of “bad” cholesterol in the cardiovascular system and lower levels of “good” cholesterol.

-- Quitting smoking: Smoking has many detrimental health effects, including raising levels of HDL, or bad cholesterol, and lowering low-density lipoprotein, or good cholesterol.
+- Quitting smoking: Smoking has many detrimental health effects, including raising levels of low-density lipoprotein, or bad cholesterol, and lowering HDL, or good cholesterol.

 For some, medication is necessary to further supplement a treatment plan.
 For those with a diagnosis of familial hypercholesterolemia, an inherited form of high cholesterol, there is also a treatment called lipoprotein apheresis.
 During this treatment, a machine filters LDL cholesterol from the bloodstream and filters the blood back into the body.